 My experience of needing a nasogastric tube

-I remember during a quick two-hour procedure to repair a small fistula, I woke up during the surgery.
+I remember during a quick 2-hour procedure to repair a small fistula, I woke up during the surgery.
 I woke up as they were inserting the nasogastric tube.

-It was a horrible feeling because number one, I was loopy from the anesthesia.
-Number two, they were trying to keep me calm as I panicked.
+It was a horrible feeling because number 1, I was loopy from the anesthesia.
+Number 2, they were trying to keep me calm as I panicked.

-To put the tube in manually, I had to be awake; and because I was hypotensive, the doctors needed to invert the bed, so that the back of my head is almost touching the floor, and my feet are up in the hair.
+To put the tube in manually, I had to be awake.
+And because I was sensitive, the doctors needed to invert the bed, so that the back of my head is almost touching the floor, and my feet are up in the hair.
 Weird right?